 This healthy chorizo recipe with veggies comes together SO quickly for an easy Paleo dinner.
 Make it a low carb chorizo bowl with cauli rice if you like!

 This page contains affiliate links.
 Thank you for your support of Prep Dish!

 I am a big fan of bowls…not necessarily dishware, but any meal that comes together in a bowl-like fashion.
 They are easy to prep, simple to pull together for dinner and always full of flavor.

-Chorizo makes life even easier because you don't have to season your meat, just throw into a pan and cook it up!
+Chorizo bowls make life even easier because you don't have to season your meat, just throw into a pan and cook it up!
 Chorizo sausage is already enhanced with garlic, herbs and smoked paprika creating pretty bold flavors.
-That means you don't need a huge ingredient list for this meal, the chorizo does all the work!
+That means you don't need a huge ingredient list for this chorizo bowl recipe, the chorizo does all the work!

-While I kept this meal pretty simple w/ red pepper, tomatoes and avocado, you can set out all kinds of toppings and let your family pick their favorites.
+While I kept my chorizo bowls pretty simple w/ red pepper, tomatoes and avocado, you can set out all kinds of toppings and let your family pick their favorites.
 For this meal any veggies work, shredded cheese, sliced olives or green onions.
+Adding plenty of veggies makes this a healthy chorizo recipe everyone will love.
 Serving meals family style helps kids feel like they get to make some choices and often helps picky eaters to eat more…always a bonus!

 Chorizo Bowls w/ Veggies

-- 1 cups rice or 1 bag cauliflower rice
+- 1 cup rice or 1 bag cauliflower rice for paleo

 - 2 T olive oil